Winston-psvm/Graduation/README.md

 - #### Manually

-    * [Download](https://github.com/Winston-psvm/Graduation/archive/refs/heads/master.zip) and unzip the project or make a [git clone](https://github.com/Winston-psvm/Graduation.git).
+    * [Download](https://github.com/Winston-psvm/Graduation/archive/refs/heads/master.zip) and unzip the project or [clone](https://github.com/Winston-psvm/Graduation.git).
     * Just run GraduationApplication.

 # How to use it?
 ![uml](uml.png)

-For ease of viewing, I suggest using [Swagger](http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/).
+For the convenience of viewing I propose using [Swagger](http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/).

-To view the Profile, Voting Controllers work, and create a restaurant in the Restaurant Controller, I suggest authorizing as a User (Username(user@yandex.ru), Password(password)), in all other cases, the Admin profile (Username{admin@gmail.com), Password(admin)) will do.
+To view the Profile and Voting Controllers and to create a restaurant in the Restaurant Controller I propose authorizing as a User (Username (user@yandex.ru), Password (password)).
+In all other cases use the Admin profile (Username (admin@gmail.com), Password (admin)).